-This course provides an introduction to the mathematical theories of computation and learning by neural systems.
-These theories use concepts from dynamical systems (attractors, chaos) and concepts from statistics (information, uncertainty, inference) to relate the properties and functions of biological neural networks.
+This course provides and introduction to the mathematical theories of computation and learning by neural systems.
+These theories use concepts from dynamical systems (nonlinearities, attractors, chaos) and concepts from statistics (information, uncertainty, inference) to understand the properties and functions of brain computations (perception, cognition, and action).
 Credits: 4 Term: 3-4 Counts for 30 hr. requirement: Y Director: Dr. Zachary Pitkow